01 Oct We tell stories

 Most agencies will say they develop a narrative: Most branding firms will come back with a tagline and positioning statement.
 Most advertising agencies with creative treatments and marketing campaigns.
 Most PR firms with messaging and communication plans.
 These are useful tactics but they don’t deliver a full strategic narrative on their own.

 A strategic narrative is a special kind of story.
 It says who you are as a company.
 Where you’ve been, where you are, and where you are going…How you believe value is created and what you value in relationships.
-It explains why you exist and what makes
+It explains why you exist and what makes you unique.

 This doesn’t come out of the usual competitive landscape, customer interviews, and whiteboard sessions.
 It takes a different approach and a shift in thinking – and it takes courage.